Practice Management Program

 Pre-Recorded Lecture |

-Winning Delivery Techniques to Support Successful Adherence The delivery appointment is a pivotal moment in oral appliance therapy, setting the stage for adherence in the first three critical weeks of treatment and beyond.
+Harnessing the Power of the Delivery Experience The delivery appointment is a pivotal moment in oral appliance therapy, setting the stage for adherence in the first three critical weeks of treatment and beyond.
 A patient will often present to the appointment with questions and concerns but should leave feeling confident in their dental team and well prepared for their treatment.
 This lecture will explore winning strategies for empowering the patient and maximizing adherence to all treatment recommendations. |

 Pre-Recorded Lecture |